flowfree/audio-transcriber-api/README.md

 ## Documentation
-FastAPI automatically generate the documentation for the API, you can access the docs at `http://localhost:8000/docs`.
+FastAPI automatically generates the documentation for the API, you can access the docs at `http://localhost:8000/docs`.

 ## License